University of Chicago (undergrad in Behavioural Science), Edinburgh (Masters in AI & Psychology), MIT (PhD in AI)

 University of Bath

-Favourite thing to do in science Figure out how something works (especially to do with intelligence.)
+Favourite thing to do in my job: Figure out how something works (especially to do with intelligence.)

 I study natural and artificial intelligence, by making scientific AI models of real animal behaviour.